RossMcMillan92/ITCSS-Sass-Structure/README.md

 Using pixels allows us to match designs with great detail and will keep math simple, while converting to em/rem allows us to maintain responsiveness and accessibility.

 ## 2. Tools
-Keep any mixins/functions in here.
+Self explanatory; keep any mixins/functions in here.
+High up in the list as these tools will be used throughout the rest of the Sass.

 Example Structure:
 ```